Debt consolidation: what’s involved and why it’s a sensible option for some

 Refinance your home loan for debt consolidation

-When you use your home loan to consolidate debt, you pay off your credit cards, personal loans and other debts, by bundling them into your home loan.
-That means that the money you owe on your home increases, while your other debts are paid off.
+When you use your home loan to consolidate debt, you pay off your credit cards, personal loans and other debts by bundling them into your home loan.
+That means that the money you owe on your home increases, while all your other debts are paid off.

 Get one monthly repayment